NBC News poll: Biden holds narrow lead over Sanders in South Carolina

 Clinton won the state by nearly 50 points in the primary four years ago.

-Also in the poll, 72 percent of Sanders backers say they strongly support the Vermont senator, versus 61 percent for Biden’s supporters and 60 percent for Steyer’s.
+Also in the poll, 72 percent of Sanders backers say they strongly support him, versus 61 percent of Biden's supporters and 60 percent of for Steyer's.

-And 47 percent of likely South Carolina Democratic primary voters say a candidate who comes closest to them on the issues is their most important consideration, and Sanders wins 29 percent of these voters, while Biden gets 18 percent and Steyer gets 14 percent.
+And 47 percent of likely South Carolina Democratic primary voters say a candidate who comes closest to them on the issues is their most important consideration.
+Sanders wins 29 percent of those voters, while Biden gets 18 percent and Steyer gets 14 percent.

-By contrast, 44 percent say that the candidate who has the best chance of defeating Trump is most important to them, and Biden gets 35 percent of these voters, while Sanders gets 17 percent.
+By contrast, 44 percent say the candidate who has the best chance to defeat President Donald Trump is most important to them.
+Biden gets 35 percent of those voters, while Sanders gets 17 percent.

 GOP still holds the advantage in South Carolina

-Turning to the general election in November, 53 percent of all registered voters in the state approve of President Donald Trump’s job, while 41 percent disapprove.
+Turning to the general election in November, 53 percent of all registered voters in the state approve of Trump's job, while 41 percent disapprove.

 Republicans also enjoy a double-digit advantage in congressional preference in the GOP-leaning state, with 53 percent of all voters saying they prefer a Republican-controlled Congress, while 35 percent want Democrats in charge.

-And in a hypothetical Senate matchup for November, incumbent Sen. Lindsey Graham, R-S.C., leads likely Democratic challenger Jamie Harrison by 17 points among registered voters, 54 percent to 37 percent.
+And in a hypothetical Senate matchup for November, Republican Sen. Lindsey Graham leads likely Democratic challenger Jamie Harrison by 17 points among registered voters, 54 percent to 37 percent.

 The NBC News/Marist poll of South Carolina was conducted Feb.
-18-21 of 2,382 registered voters, which has a margin of error of plus-minus 2.6 percentage points.
+18-21 of 2,382 registered voters and has a margin of error of plus-minus 2.6 percentage points.

 The margin of error for the 539 likely Democratic primary voters is plus-minus 6.0 percentage points.